Jason Voorhees: Literature

-Other appearances
+Video games

 Jason has made an appearance in five video games.
 He first appeared in Friday the 13th, a 1985 Commodore 64 game.
 His next appearance was in 1989, when LJN, an American game company known for its games based on popular movies in the 1980s and early 1990s, released Friday the 13th on the Nintendo Entertainment System.
 The premise involved the gamer, who picks one of six camp counselors as their player, trying to save the campers from Jason, while battling various enemies throughout the game.
 On October 13, 2006, a Friday the 13th game was released for mobile phones.
 The game puts the user in the persona of Jason as he battles the undead.
 Jason also appears as a playable character in the fighting game Mortal Kombat X as a downloadable content bonus character.
-A new Friday the 13th video game was released in 2017, which allows players to take control of Jason or camp counselors in a multiplayer format focused on Jason trying to kill the counselors before they can escape or time runs out.
+Another Friday the 13th video game was released in 2017, which allows players to take control of Jason or camp counselors in a multiplayer format focused on Jason trying to kill the counselors before they can escape or time runs out.
 Jason is also playable in the fighting game MultiVersus.
 Jason had made appearances as a playable character in the Call of Duty franchise with the battle royale game Call of Duty: Warzone and the first-person shooter game Call of Duty: Black Ops 6 in an event called "The Haunting" starting on October 9, 2025.
 Jason appears as an unlockable skin in Fortnite during 2025's edition of their Fortnitemares event.
-He joined the game on October 10, and became purchasable on the October 18.
+He joined the game on October 10, and became purchasable on October 18.
+Jason became a playable character in the online multiplayer horror game Dead by Daylight on June 16, 2026.